Science at Mount Allison is hands-on and engaging.

 Science students at Mount Allison have a rare opportunity to participate in research as undergraduates, a rarity among Canadian universities:

-- Nearly 50 per cent of all scientific papers produced by our professors are co-authored by an undergraduate student
+- Many of our undergraduate students co-author scientific papers produced by our professors

 You even have the opportunity for employment as a summer research assistant, working closely with faculty to solve complex problems with real-world applications.